MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ### Realtime web service example

 In this example, the local model object (`model = kyphosisModel`) is generated using the `rxLogit` modeling function in the RevoScaleR package.
 Please note that the Rpart `kyphosis` dataset is available to all R users by default.

-When publishing [a `Realtime` web service](#realtime), keep in mind that:
-+ R code is not supported
-+ The model must be a model object of a supported model format

 To learn more about the supported model formats, supported product versions, and supported platforms for realtime web services, [see here](#realtime).